 Skilled worker visa salary thresholds are increasing across the board for applications made on/after 22 July, with key changes including:

-• Option F uplifts the minimum salary level for sponsored workers in existing sub-degree roles (pre-22 July 2025) to £31,300, under a transitional provision in light of the increase in skill level requirement.
+- Option F uplifts the minimum salary level for sponsored workers in existing sub-degree roles (before 4 April 2024) to £31,300, under a transitional provision in light of the increase in skill level requirement.

-• Option G minimum salary increases to £28,200 for existing sponsored workers in sub-degree roles (pre-22 July 2025), under a transitional provision in light of the increase in skill level requirement.
+- Option G minimum salary increases to £28,200 for existing sponsored workers in sub-degree roles (before 4 April 2024), under a transitional provision in light of the increase in skill level requirement.

-• Options F–J are only available to applicants who were sponsored in the Skilled Worker route in a relevant role before 22 July 2025 and are continuing employment.
+- Options F–J are only available to applicants sponsored in the Skilled Worker route in a relevant role before 4 April 2024 and continuing employment.

-• All occupation-specific going rates in Appendix Skilled Occupations are being uprated in line with the 2024 Annual Survey of Hours and Earnings (ASHE).
+- All occupation-specific going rates are being uprated in line with the 2024 Annual Survey of Hours and Earnings (ASHE).

-In light of the increased thresholds, sponsors must now pay whichever is higher: the updated median ASHE figure or a minimum of £17.13 per hour, for applications made on or after 22 July 2025.
-Where that £17.13 test produces a higher figure than the stated 70 %, 80 % or 90 % discount (as applicable), the £17.13 value is deemed to meet the discount.
+In light of the increased thresholds, sponsors must now pay whichever is higher: the updated annual threshold (or discounted going rate) and the hourly floor (£17.13 for Options A–E), calculated on no more than 48 hours per week, for applications on or after 22 July 2025.
+Where the hourly floor produces a higher figure than the discounted rate, it overrides the discount.

 Only the first 48 working hours per week can be counted toward meeting these thresholds.

-There are no transitional provisions available for applicants extending their skilled worker leave or changing sponsor after 22 July 2o25.
+There are no transitional provisions available for applicants extending their skilled worker leave or changing sponsor after 22 July 2025.
 Extensions have to satisfy the new thresholds after 22 July 2025.

 Extensions and changes of employment must meet the new salary thresholds if the application is made on or after 22 July 2025, regardless of when the CoS was assigned.